mgrojo/play_2048/README.md

 - Q - quit game
 - Arrow keys - move tiles
 - F11 - toggle fullscreen mode
+- Tab - switch theme

 # Attribution

 The initial implementation of the game logic was taken from [Rosetta Code](https://rosettacode.org/wiki/2048).

+Fonts used in the themes: Noto Serif (SIL Open Font License) for Theme 5 and DeJa Vu Sans (MIT License) for the rest.